League Arbitration Advisory Service

-Unanimously approved by the Legislature and the Governor in June 2014, the extension on the 2% cap on Interest Arbitration awards expired on December 31, 2017.
-While the 2% property tax levy cap will continue, the cap on Interest Arbitration awards expired on the same day that the final report and recommendations of the Police and Fire Public Interest Arbitration Impact Task Force were due.
+Unanimously approved by the Legislature and the Governor in June 2014, the extension on the 2% cap on Interest Arbitration awards is set to expire on December 31, 2017.
+While the 2% property tax levy cap will continue, the cap on Interest Arbitration awards will expire on the same day that the final report and recommendations of the Police and Fire Public Interest Arbitration Impact Task Force is due, unless the Legislature and Governor act.
+For up to the minute news and alerts on this topic, visit the League's webpage dedicated to 2% cap news.

 The League is urging municipalities to pass a resolution urging the State Legislature and Governor to extend the 2% cap on Police and Fire Arbitration Contract Awards for an additional five years, at which time the Legislature will have hard data to examine and then make a final decision as to whether this law should be made permanent.